 Some of the Jewish-Roman dishes are: “carciofi alla giudia”, “stracotto di manzo”, “concia di zucchine” and “aliciotti con l’indivia”, which can be found in most Roman restaurants and in the various Kosher eateries, mostly spread around the area of the Tiber Island.

-Some of the restaurants offering the best of the Jewish cuisine fully respecting the principles of the kashrut and certified by the local Jewish community include Ba Ghetto, Ba Ghetto Carne (for meat), Ba Ghetto Milky, Bellacarne, Su Ghetto (especially for meat), Yotvatà (for dairy products) and Daruma Sushi Kosher.
+Some of the restaurants offering the best of Jewish cuisine – while fully respecting the principles of the kashrut and being certified by the local Jewish community – are: Ba Ghetto (and Ba Ghetto Carne for meat), Ba Ghetto Milky, Bellacarne, Su Ghetto, Yotvatà (for dairy products) and Daruma Sushi Kosher.